meuleman/epilogos/README.md

 Sample data has been provided under `~/epilogos/data/pyData/male/`.
 The file, `epilogos_matrix_chr1.txt.gz`, contains chromatin state calls for a 18-state chromatin model, across 200bp genomic bins spanning human chromosome 1.
 The data was pulled from the [BOIX dataset](https://docs.google.com/spreadsheets/d/103XbiwChp9sJhUXDJr9ztYEPL00_MqvJgYPG-KZ7WME/edit#gid=1813267486) and contains only those epigenomes which are tagged `Male` under the `Sex` column

-To compute epilogos (using the S1 saliency metric) for this sample data run one of the following commands (depending on if you want to use SLURM or not) within the `~/epilogos/` directory.
+To compute epilogos (using the S1 saliency metric) for this sample data run one of the following commands (depending on if you want to use SLURM or not) within the `~/epilogos/` directory (replacing `OUTPUTDIR` with the output directory of your choice).
 ```bash
 $ python ./src/computeEpilogosSlurm.py -f ./data/pyData/male/ -s 18 -o OUTPUTDIR
 ```
 ```bash
 $ python ./src/minimalEpilogos.py -f ./data/pyData/male/ -s 18 -o OUTPUTDIR
 ```
-Replacing `OUTPUTDIR` with the output directory of your choice.

 Upon completion of the run, you should see the files `exp_freq_male.npy` and `scores_male_epilogos_matrix_chr1.txt.gz` in `OUTPUTDIR`

 To customize your run of epilogos see the [Running Epilogos](#running-epilogos) of the `README`